stephwild/kikou_script/README.md

 Some script that cannot be elsewhere...

-    - readme.sh -> Print a README (in fire) on standard output
+    - readme | todo -> Print a custom readme/todo on standard output
-    - todo.sh   -> Print a TODO (in fire) on standard output
+    - bin\_emulator.sh -> Emulate a bin (like Windows)

+For the backup in dropbox:
+    - backup\_function -> Some function intend to backup files
+    - dropbo\_option -> Manage option in my dropbox scripts